 Weather forecasts play an important role in our day-to-day life.
-A good weather monitoring system helps in better planning and any preparations that may be required in case of adverse weather.
+A good Weather-Forecast Monitoring System helps in better planning and any preparations that may be required in case of adverse weather.

-This project deals with the construction of a weather display system using low-cost components so that any electronics hobbyist can build it.
-Instead of using sensors to gather the weather data, the project gets the information from professional weather stations located around the world through an international weather data provider.
+This Weather-Forecast Monitoring System project deals with the construction of a weather display system using low-cost components so that any electronics hobbyist can build it.
+Instead of using sensors to gather weather data, the project gets information from professional weather stations located around the world through an international weather data provider.
 The author’s prototype is shown in Fig. 1.

 World weather online